angrycoding/js-local-service-discovery/README.md

 3. When central server receives this information it creates a record in some mapping table (could be simple JS object, or some kind of database), saying that **fingerpint**=**ip_address**.
 For example our **fingerpint** = "OSOoNio3i48j83ijI" and Raspberry PI local ip address = "192.168.1.102", then server will record mappingTable['OSOoNio3i48j83ijI'] = '192.168.1.102';

 4. Browser asks central server to give him list of all collected ip addresses for his **fingerprint**.
 Having this list browser now can establish direct connection to the webserver.

+Check source code to get more understanding.

+## Browser support

+- Firefox on Linux
+- MS Edge on Linux
+- Opera on Linux
+- Chrome on Linux
+- Edge on Windows 7
+- Opera on Windows 7
+- Chrome on Windows 7
+- Chrome for Android
+- Firefox for Android

+So I checked several different web browsers and it works almost everywhere, with some exceptions:

+1. Couldn't get it working under Firefox for windows (I believe that it's some kind of bug there, because it doesn't work with any ".local" suffixed hostnames).
+2. Some of the browsers are too picky about the way you ping this random hostname (that's why I added Date.now() there and that's why I request it using several methods)